 In regard to accountability to the public, as a special public agency, the District is subject to the Ralph M. Brown Act governing public meetings.
 As noted above, the District has a five-member board elected by district voters.
-District meetings are held on the third Wednesday of the month at 6:30 p.m. at the District Offices at 3 Dairy Lane, Belmont.
+District meetings are held on the fourth Thursday of the month at 6:30 p.m. at the District Offices at 3 Dairy Lane, Belmont.
 The agenda is prepared and circulated prior with posting at District offices and on the District's website.
 The District website includes information on the board of directors, service, rates, billing, water conservation, financial data, rebate programs and other information.
 The District adopts a budget annually and publishes an Annual Water Quality Report.

-For the purpose of this report discussion of government structure relates to alternative forms of government for service delivery that would promote efficiencies in service delivery.
+For the purpose of this report, discussion of government structure relates to alternative forms of government for service delivery that would promote efficiencies in service delivery.
 This discussion takes into consideration the existing sphere of influence designation for the agency as well as other possible governance models.
 Identifying governance structure options does not suggest that an agency under study is ineffective nor does it represent a proposal for reorganization.

-The District shares exterior boundaries with California Water Service Company and the Cities of Redwood City and Foster City.
-The District's service area includes the majority of the City of Belmont, the unincorporated Harbor Industrial Area and the portion of the Harbor Industrial Area, the Tierra Linda Middle School and properties near Buckland and Harford in City of San Carlos.
+The District shares boundaries with California Water Service Company and the Cities of Redwood City and Foster City.
+The District's service area includes the majority of the City of Belmont, the unincorporated Harbor Industrial Area and the portion of the Harbor Industrial Area in City of San Carlos.
 The District has 1 inter-tie with Foster City, 3 with CalWater/San Carlos, 1 with Redwood City and 3 with CalWater/San Mateo.
 The LAFCo adopted sphere of influence for Mid-Peninsula Water District is that it be established as a subsidiary district of the City of Belmont.

 In addition to continued operation as an independent water district, governmental structure and operational efficiency alternatives include establishing the District as a subsidiary district of the City of Belmont, with the Belmont City Council serving as governing body of the water district.
-Another alternative includes transfer of the water system to California Water Service Company.
+Another alternative includes transfer of the water system to California Water Service Company (CalWater).
+While CalWater is not a public agency, discussion of such a transfer is not beyond the scope of LAFCo analysis.
+Two independent water districts in San Mateo County have successfully reduced water rates by transferring the District-owned water system to CalWater.
+As noted in the recommended determinations below, the District has the ability to analyze economies of scale and potential benefits to rate payers in the two alternative operational and governance models discussed below.